 This is achieved through the various workshops, jam sessions, productions and networking sessions that are programmed during the Festival.

-The 7th edition is supposed to happen in November 2020 but due to Covid19 and how fast it spreads, we have decided to postpone it until further notice.
-Rest assured, we will continue to share more information in the coming months about how you can engage with us during 2020, as we look to an in-person gathering for our festival in 2021.
+The 7th edition is supposed to happen in November 2020 but due to Covid19 and how fast it spreads, we have decided to postpone the physical edition until further notice.
+We hope that an in-person gathering for our festival can be held again in 2021.

 When university student Opio is gunned down in cold blood and his girlfriend Masiko subsequently gang raped while staging a peaceful protest against the Head of State’s dismantling of the democratic government and naming himself “King”, his death and her subsequent trauma trigger a series of events that expose the ugly turmoil bubbling beneath the surface of their country’s mostly placid facade.

 A re-interpretation of Francis Imbuga’s classic play “Betrayal in the City”, A Ghost Story moves the action from Imbuga’s fictional post-colonial nation of Kafira to the modern fictional nation of Kawanda, a thinly veiled critique of the current political climate of Uganda.